Destination-based cash flow tax: Changes in exchange rate

 "If the dollar goes up 25%, U.S. holders of foreign assets—including pension funds and endowments—would suffer a one-time loss in wealth of more than $2 trillion."

 According to The Washington Post, as foreign exchange rates adjust to the border adjustment tax by increasing the value of the dollar, as predicted by some Republicans and many economists, an "underappreciated effect" of a strong dollar would be the increase in the value of "dollar-denominated U.S. debt held by foreigners" such as the Chinese government.

 WTO challenges

 The European Union and other trading partners could challenge border-adjustment tax with the World Trade Organization.
-In its current iteration, it could be non-compatible, as rules state that imported goods be treated the same as domestically-produced goods.
-The DBCFT, however, taxes the entire value of the import but only the above-normal return to capital owners of domestically-produced goods.
-According to an January 18, 2017 article in Bloomberg View, while it has been asserted that the proposed border-adjustment tax would be compatible with WTO rules, that is controversial.
+In its current iteration, it could be non-compatible, as rules state that imported goods be treated the same as domestically produced goods.
+The DBCFT, however, taxes the entire value of the import but only the above-normal return to capital owners of domestically produced goods.
+According to a January 18, 2017 article in Bloomberg View, while it has been asserted that the proposed border-adjustment tax would be compatible with WTO rules, that is controversial.
 The proposed tax could disfavor imports over domestically produced goods.
 The wage component of goods that are produced domestically would not be taxed.